sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

 - $stmt->bind_param("si", $name, $id);
   - Binds the specified name and ID to the query
 - if ($stmt->execute())
-  - Checks if user creation is sucessful
+  - Checks if user creation is successful
     - Yes -> displays "User '$name' added successfully"
     - No -> displays ""Error: " . $stmt->error" message